 Up until this January, the Shelby GT350 was the kingpin within the Mustang lineup.
 That’s about to change, as Ford is putting together an all-new GT500 which, apparently, will crank out more than 700 horsepower.

-While all the attention is riveted towards that car, Ford has secretly updated its “baby” Shelby for 2019.
-I was flown down to Detroit to drive it on Michigan’s M1 racetrack alongside Carroll Shelby’s grandson and an original GT350 from 1965.
+While all the attention is riveted towards that car, Ford has secretly updated its “baby” track car.
+I was flown down to Detroit to drive the 2019 Ford Mustang Shelby GT350 on Michigan’s M1 racetrack alongside Carroll Shelby’s grandson and an original GT350 from 1965.
 Not only was it an epic experience, Ford has put together the best track-focused Mustang to date.

 Let’s get geeky